kartverket/skip.kartverket.no/blog/2024-02-19-crisis-mgmt.md

 ### Lesson 3: Test your plans!
 Merely having plans, routines and documentation is insufficient.
 Unless they have been thoroughly tested and their quality assured through crisis exercises in realistic scenarios and conditions, they should be treated as flawed and unreliable until the opposite is proven.
-Running crisis management exercises is a great way to expose flaws, insufficiencies and outdated documentation, and careful note-taking and post-mortems should be the norm throughout the exercise in order to easily identify and update weak spots in your plans and documentation.
+Running crisis management exercises is a great way to expose flaws, insufficiencies and outdated documentation, and careful note-taking and postmortems should be the norm throughout the exercise in order to easily identify and update weak spots in your plans and documentation.
 As systems and circumstances change, so should plans and documentation too in order to reflect the new order of the day.

 ### Lesson 4: Communicate!
 Openness and communication is critical during both exercises and real-world crisis scenarios.
 Plans should always involve key points of communication - who needs to be informed, whose responsibility it is to keep said people informed, and the frequency, scope and format of information to disseminate.
 This also applies to communication afterwards.
 Anyone in your organization should be able to understand what happened, how it was solved and what lessons were learned from it.
+In Kartverket, we solve this by writing postmortems about incidents, summing up the incident itself and what we learned from it.
+We favour [Blameless Postmortems](https://www.atlassian.com/incident-management/postmortem/blameless), enabling us to quickly and thoroughly analayze and document all aspects of an incident without focusing on individual mistakes   and avoid passing blame.
 This contributes to a culture of openness, learning and improvement.
-Hoarding information and disseminating it only on a "need-to-know" basis only breeds distrust and contempt.
+Hoarding information and disseminating it only on a "need-to-know" basis only breeds distrust and contempt, as does a culture that focuses on blaming and punishing people for mistakes instead of learning from them.
 A further bonus when communicating the happenings and results of your crisis management exercises is the potential to inspire others - when people see the great results and lessons you yourselves have gained from such exercises, they might want to try it with their own systems and teams.

 ### Lesson 5: Let the "newbies" handle it